 And yet, the data has spoken: Over 65% of markers do not re-share successful posts on a regular basis.

 If you want to start amplifying your posts, you have two options:

 – manually share recent or evergreen blog posts across your social media channels on a regular basis

 – use a tool to help you easily identify the evergreen pieces of content, choose the ones to re-share and automate the scheduling of your social media messages in advance.

-If you’re still hungry for more, we’re about to release a new eBook packed full of even more tips to help you optimize the full content marketing lifecycle.
-If you’re too excited to wait, join our waiting list and we’ll make sure you receive a complimentary copy before everyone else.
-To be added to the list, subscribe below:
+If you’re still hungry for more, we just released a new eBook packed full of even more tips to help you optimize the full content marketing lifecycle.

 Questions?
 Comments?
 Successful practices you’d like to share with us?
 Feel free to add your comments below.
 We’d love to hear your thoughts!